-1. To elect our three nominees as Class III directors: Samarth Kulkarni, Ph.D., Briggs Morrison, M.D. and Lloyd M. Segal, to our board of directors, each to hold office until our Annual Meeting of Shareholders in 2026.
+1. To elect the four nominees of our board of directors, David Bonita, M.D., Thomas Civik, Carol A. Schafer and Steven Stein, M.D., to our board of directors as Class II directors, each to hold office until our Annual Meeting of Shareholders in 2028 and until such director's successor has been duly elected, or if sooner, until the director's death, resignation or removal.

-2. To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the accompanying proxy statement.
+2. To approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the accompanying proxy statement.

-3. To appoint Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023, and to authorize the Company's board of directors to fix Ernst & Young LLP's remuneration.
+3. To appoint Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025, and to authorize our board of directors to fix Ernst & Young LLP's remuneration.